 import { View } from "@ray-js/components";

-import styles from "./index.module.less"; // Note how styles are imported
+import styles from "./index.module.less"; // Note the method to import styles

 export default () => {